e13olf/Simple-Python-HTTP-client/README.md

 	Uses Requests library for sending basic GET and POST Requests and bs4 for scraping HTML pages.
 	Supports SSL, csrf_tokens & cookies.

-A tool to exploit a vulne or automate a discovery process can be built around it.
+A tool to exploit a vuln or automate a discovery process can be built around it.